likuanppd/STABLE/README.md

 - numpy == 1.20.1
 - deeprobust

-## Prepare Datasets
+## Perturbed Datasets
-First, you need to install Deeprobust to prepare the dataset.
-Here we only provide the code of MetaAttack.
-If you need other attack methods (DICE, Random), you can refer to: https://github.com/DSE-MSU/DeepRobust/tree/master/examples/graph.
+First, you need to install Deeprobust to prepare the perturbed dataset.
+Here we only provide the example of MetaAttack.
+If you need graphs attacked by other methods (DICE, Random), you can refer to: https://github.com/DSE-MSU/DeepRobust/tree/master/examples/graph.
 Likewise, you can also prepare your own perturbed graphs you need in any way.
 ```python
 pip install deeprobust
 ```